toptal/xene/docs/dialogs.md

 ```ts
 talk() => Promise<void>
 ```
-All communication logic(send message, parse, ask something) during dialog lifecycle are located here.
+All communication logic(send a message, parse, ask something) during dialog lifecycle are located here.
 This method is called by `Bot` if user's message is a start for this dialog.
-When `Promise` returned by `talk` is resolved, `Bot` counts that as end of the dialog and will not send next messages to this dialog, but run `match` on dialogs and try to find next suitable dialog.
+When `Promise` returned by `talk` is resolved, `Bot` counts that as the end of the dialog and will not send next messages to this dialog, but run `match` on dialogs and try to find next suitable dialog.

 ### `Dialog#message`
 ```ts